The best Irish cream and cream liqueurs taste tested

 Love a glass of traditional Irish cream at Christmas?
-Our expert reviewer brings you his top 10 bottles, including versions flavoured with salted caramel and almond.
+Our expert reviewer brings you his best, including versions flavoured with salted caramel and white chocolate.

 Few things say Christmas better than an Irish cream liqueur.
 The silky smooth boozy tipple is an ever present for many family traditions, from finishing a bottle whilst wrapping presents to treating yourself as a Christmas dinner dessert.

 Made by mixing Irish whiskey with cream and other flavourings, this much loved libation is ubiquitous in the winter months and, even though many of us are accustomed to one brand in particular, there’s a whole world of Irish creams out there to try.
 From those indulgently sweet to quirkily flavoured, there’s a bottle out there for everybody.

 We’ve rounded up the best of the best that you can buy this festive season, so go grab a short glass and a couple of ice cubes and stick your feet up, here are the best Irish cream liqueurs this year.

 For more, visit our reviews section and find over 200 practical buyer's guides including taste tests of gin, vodka, rum, brandy and more, plus foodie taste tests (find out this year's best Christmas sandwich), plus gift guides such as the best letterbox gifts to order online or best Christmas hampers.